 I ache to see these families encounter believers who choose to “give thought” to doing what is honorable in their sight, especially in the depth of their suffering.
 I long to see the beauty of the church overflow in the lives of these people.
 I see the brokenness of the world—especially as cancer ravages young lives—but I choose to trust the One who will set things right in His time.

 Brothers and sisters, even though we may feel under attack from the culture, the gospel demands we do not retaliate or hide away.
 We must take the beauty of the church to the streets and work to commend the gospel to a world that desperately needs it.

-Are there particular people in your life where it is hard to let go the urge to retaliate when you have been wronged?
+Are there people in your life who make it hard to let go of the urge to retaliate when you have been wronged?

 What practical steps might you take to “do what is honorable” in their sight, to point them to the gospel?

 Are there unbelievers in your life with whom you can seek peace and proactively seek opportunities to hold out the gospel?
 If yes, what practical steps will you take to do that this week?
 If no, how might you go about pursuing those relationships?